Sir Edward 'Weary' Dunlop Scholarship

-- be enrolled full-time in their final year at Swinburne.
-This scholarship is open to higher education and vocational education students of Swinburne who expect to finish their Certificate IV, diploma, advanced diploma, associate degree, bachelor or honours degree in the year they are applying for the scholarship
+- be enrolled full-time in their final year at Swinburne in 2020.
+This scholarship is open to higher education and vocational education students of Swinburne who expect to finish their Certificate IV, diploma, advanced diploma, associate degree, bachelor or honours degree in 2020.

 - achieve outstanding academic results

 - provide evidence of current involvement in community affairs which must have been continuous for a period of at least two years.
 Community service could include:

 - service with youth community organisations such as Scouts, Girl Guides, etc.